The Carbon Challenge

 Whether moving onto campus for the first time, or moving into a house or aprartment off campus, chances are that you will be looking for stuff to fill your new pad.
 Try to make your choices here as green as possible.
 Check out UNH’s virtual energy efficient residence hall for some good energy saving ideas. https://sustainableunh.unh.edu/unh-virtual-energy-efficient-dorm-room

-And don’t forget, when you are moving out donate furniture, electronics, clothing, non-perishable food instead of just dumping them.
+And don’t forget,to donate furniture, electronics, clothing, non-perishable food when you move out instead of just dumping them.

-Beyond learning you can get involved to make a difference, while gaining valuable real world experience by joining a student organization that is involved with sustainability issues.
-“Green Elite” is currently the main environmentally focused organization on campus, with most of their energy committed to the campus community garden.
+Beyond learning, you can get involved to make a difference while gaining valuable real world experience by joining a student organization that is involved with sustainability issues.
+“Ecoleaders” is currently the main environmentally focused organization on campus, with most of their energy committed to the campus community garden.